TEn-CATG:Text-Enriched Audio-Visual Video Parsing with Multi-Scale Category-Aware Temporal Graph: Proposed Method

 \subsection{Gated Fusion}

-To fully exploit the complementary advantages of the feature aggregation and graph reasoning branches, we introduce a gated fusion module that dynamically balances the contributions of HAN-aggregated and CATS-refined features.
+To fully exploit the complementary advantages of the feature aggregation and graph reasoning branches, we introduce a gated fusion module that dynamically balances the contributions of HAN-aggregated and CATG-refined features.

 We consider that HAN aggregates audio or visual features into temporally-aware semantic representations by emphasizing salient segments via attention mechanisms.
-This results in $\mathbf{F}_{HAN}\in\mathbb{R}^{b\times T\times d}$, which captures modality-specific semantic importance and local temporal context.
-Building upon this, CATS module refine the feature representation into $\mathbf{F}_{CATS}\in\mathbb{R}^{b\times T\times d}$ to model long-range dependencies, time-skipped correlations, and event-level structure.
-Although $\mathbf{F}_{CATS}$ is derived from $\mathbf{F}_{HAN}$, the graph propagation process transforms the feature space by emphasizing structural consistency and relational context.
+This results in $\mathbf{M}_{HAN}\in\mathbb{R}^{b\times T\times d}$, which captures modality-specific semantic importance and local temporal context.
+Building upon this, CATG module refine the feature representation into $\mathbf{M}_{CATG}\in\mathbb{R}^{b\times T\times d}$ to model long-range dependencies, time-skipped correlations, and event-level structure.
+Although $\mathbf{M}_{CATG}$ is derived from $\mathbf{M}_{HAN}$, the graph propagation process transforms the feature space by emphasizing structural consistency and relational context.
 Hence, the two outputs are semantically related but express different views of the input, which are variably useful across segments.

-Therefore, we design a gated fusion mechanism to adaptively combine the HAN and CATS outputs at the segment level.
-Specifically, we first concatenate the features $\mathbf{F}_{HAN}$ and $\mathbf{F}_{CATS}$ along the feature dimension, and use a gating function to calculate the segment-wise fusion weights $\mathbf{G}$:
+Therefore, we design a gated fusion mechanism to adaptively combine the HAN and CATG outputs at the segment level.
+Specifically, we first concatenate the features $\mathbf{M}_{HAN}$ and $\mathbf{M}_{CATG}$ along the feature dimension, and use a gating function to calculate the segment-wise fusion weights $\mathbf{G}$:

-where $\mathbf{W}_f\in\mathbb{R}^{2d\times d}$ and $\mathbf{b}_f\in\mathbb{R}^{d}$ are the learnable weight matrix and bias of a linear transformation.
+where $\mathbf{\Bar{W}}\in\mathbb{R}^{2d\times d}$ and $\mathbf{\Bar{b}}\in\mathbb{R}^{d}$ are the learnable weight matrix and bias of a linear transformation.
 The final fused representation $\mathbf{F}_{Fuse}$ is computed as:

-where $\odot$ denotes element-wise multiplication.
+where $\odot$ denotes element-wise multiplication, and $\mathbf{1}$ is a tensor of the same dimension as $\mathbf{O}$, with all elements equal 1.
 This gating mechanism enables the model to dynamically favor either the semantic-aware or structure-aware representation at each temporal location, depending on their relative informativeness.
 It serves as a critical bridge between semantic reasoning and temporal-structural inference in our framework.